ray4go/go-ray/README.md

 Workflow:

-1) Annotate the tasks struct with `// raytasks` and the actor factory struct with `// rayactors`.
+1) Annotate the  struct with `// raytasks` and the actor register struct with `// rayactors`.
 2) Generate wrappers:

 ```bash